 However, there are many more public records that can be found and/or requested through the various government agencies below.

-How to Access Alabama Public Criminal Records for Free
+How To Access Alabama Public Criminal Records for Free

-2. The rest of the public can acquire criminal history information through the Application to Review Alabama Criminal History Record Information (CHRI).
+- The rest of the public can acquire criminal history information through the Application to Review Alabama Criminal History Record Information (CHRI).

 Note, that court records found below may also give insight into an individual’s criminal history.

-How to Find Public Arrest Records & Active Warrants in Alabama (Free)
+How To Find Public Arrest Records & Active Warrants in Alabama (Free)

 In any case, if the inmate is currently incarcerated, they can be looked up using the Alabama Department of Corrections Inmate Search.2

-Warrants in Alabama: Most Alabama county records do not have an online arrest warrant database, so any interested person can either search each county’s website or submit the Application to Review Alabama Criminal History Record Information (CHRI) to check for warrants.3
+Warrants in Alabama: Most Alabama county records do not have an online arrest warrant database, so any interested person can either search each county’s website particularly sheriff’s office and local police departments.

 Alabama Public Court Records